What you’ll learn.

 Whether you want to print a fun 3D model or a practical prototype, you’ll need to create an STL file to store the design.
 First draw your model on a CAD software program, then save and export the completed design to your computer as an STL file.

-What programmes can open STL files?
+What programs can open STL files?

 You can open STL files using a variety of CAD-friendly software, including Adobe Photoshop.
 From there, you can edit 3D designs and prepare them to send to the printer.